chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/CRYP/CRYP_AESModes/readme.txt

     - Hardware flow control disabled (RTS and CTS signals)
     - Receive and transmit enabled

+@note To ensure right functionality of this example, please ensure that used
+      buffers are 32-bit aligned, once enabling the DMA capability.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from